cynraw/Data_Analytics/README.md

 - N/B: Any math within mysql follows the rules of PEMDAS- this is the order of operations within mysql.
 - Stands for Parenthesis, Exponent, Multiplication, Division, Addition, Subtraction.
 - DISTINCT - selects only the unique values ie in a gender column it will return make and female.
 (Like to reduce redundancy).
-- syntax:
+- Syntax:
      - SELECT DISTINCT gender